Seamless major upgrades with blue-green deployments Innovation Release

 You can look at the latest Replication Status details to see the replication lag between nodes.

-Furthermore, you can use the PGD CLI to view data group state or perform deeper monitoring on the replication peers to ensure all data is being synchronized as expected.
+To ensure all data is being synchronized as expected, you can use the PGD CLI to view data group state or perform deeper monitoring on the replication peers.

-If any of these metrics are not within acceptable/expected parameters, you should address these issues before moving on with the upgrade process.
+If any of these metrics aren't within acceptable/expected parameters, address these issues before proceeding with the upgrade process.

 Edit the cluster

-• Then, select the Data Groups tab, find your old version “blue” data group, and select the Duplicate button.
-This brings up a new data group below the one(s) you already have.
+2. Select the Data Groups tab, find your old version (blue) data group, and select Duplicate.
+This brings up a new data group below the ones you already have.

-• If you only had an odd number of data groups up until this point, as soon as you select the Create Data Group button, a witness group with the default name Witness Group is added to your set of data groups.
-The witness group serves to keep raft consensus possible.
-The reason this is necessary with two data groups is that there could be what is known as a "split brain" scenario with an even number of data groups, where half of the groups want to go make one decision and the other half want to do something else.
+This is necessary with two data groups because there could be what's known as a "split brain" scenario with an even number of data groups.
+In this case, half of the groups want to make one decision and the other half want to do something else.
 The witness group prevents such a scenario by being the tie breaker whenever this happens.

-• Select the Save button to save the witness group's configuration.
+4. Select Save to save the witness group's configuration.

-• Select the Confirm Changes button in the pop-up for the system to actually begin enacting the cluster changes you have requested.
-This may take quite some time depending on your underlying hardware and database size.
+2. Select Confirm Changes.
+The changes can take quite some time depending on your underlying hardware and database size.

 Verify the data in the green data group